Part I: Introduction–What inspired my argumentative response?

 Aristotle’s form, however, is not a one-size-fits-all approach.
 This form doesn’t work for science lab reports.
 For that, we should follow the example of the science tradition.
 Lab reports are not argumentative.

 This form should also not be the form for a narrative essay.
-For that, we should follow the example of NPR This I Believe essays.
+For that, we should follow the narrative essay guidelines shared below.
 While personal essays do carry a subtextual argument, they are not intended to persuade.
 They are written so we can experience what we have not or find solidarity through what we have.

 I know.
 I know.
 I’m hearing, “But how are students going to learn organization without learning the five-paragraph essay?”
 My response: they’re not learning an organizational pattern that will help them succeed outside of your own classroom.